 By now you know that both Jungle Jim and I like to play around with recipes.
-The nice thing about this recipe is that you can alter the spices to suit your family’s tastes.
+The nice thing about this shrimp and pasta salad recipe is that you can alter the spices to suit your family’s tastes.
 Jungle Jim likes dishes that have a little more “kick” to them.
 My dad, on the other hand, prefers milder dishes.
 This salad can be spiced up or down depending on the needs of your family members.
 And it’s not uncommon for Jungle Jim to add a dash of chili powder or extra paprika to his portion after serving.

 We recently served this dish to friends and it was a hit.
 At least, from the size of the second helpings that’s my assumption!
 Follow this up with a tasty cake (like Mandarin Orange Cake) and you’ve got an easy – and delicious – meal to serve your family or friends.
 The best thing is that all the preparations are done before your guests arrive which leaves you free to socialize.